neume-network/neuIPs/neuIPs/neuIP-3.md

 ## Abstract

-We introduce a canonical event for identifying a music NFT on EVM-based chains.
+We introduce a canonical event for identifying music NFTs on EVM-based chains.

 ## Motivation